GetOccasion/occasion-apidocs/source/includes/_orders.md

-coupon_amount | true | The amount that the coupon used for this order took off from the order price coupon_description | true | A readable version of the coupon amount: if a fixed discount coupon, then `'$X.XX'`, if a percentage discount, then `'X.X%'` quantity | true | The quantity of this order that was purchased summary | true | A lengthy description of the order, incorporating multiple elements to "summarize" the completed order to the customer description | true | The title of the product or order items purchased with this order balance | false | The total balance left to be paid on this order session_identifier | false | An identifier used to associate this order with a session of an order form (conversion tracking, etc.)
+coupon_amount | true | The amount that the coupon used for this order took off from the order price coupon_description | true | A readable version of the coupon amount: if a fixed discount coupon, then `'$X.XX'`, if a percentage discount, then `'X.X%'` quantity | true | The quantity of this order that was purchased description | true | The title of the product or order items purchased with this order balance | false | The total balance left to be paid on this order session_identifier | false | An identifier used to associate this order with a session of an order form (conversion tracking, etc.)